arboleya/coffee-toaster/README.md

 ## Toasting an existing project

-Your can toast an existing project as such:
+You can also toast an existing project as such:

 	cd existing-project
 	toaster -i